smartboyhw/ibus-cangjie-web/install.rst

 The instructions provided here will vary depending on your Operating System, so make sure you're reading the right one.

-.. note:: If your favourite Operating System is not listed here, but it
-          nevertheless provides an easy way to install IBus Cangjie, please :ref:`let us know <talk-to-us>`.
+If your favourite Operating System is not listed below, but it nevertheless provides an easy way to install IBus Cangjie, please :ref:`let us know <talk-to-us>`.

 If we don't provide instructions for your Operating System, you can always refer to the last part and install :ref:`from the sources <sources>`.